Skip to Main Content

 Copyrighted Materials and Permission to Use

-If there are materials being submitted that are copyrighted, it is the responsibility of the faculty member to obtain permission for us to use them for the program.
+If there are materials being submitted that are copyrighted, it is the responsibility of the faculty member to obtain permission for us to use them for the conference.
 Permission needs to be granted prior to the materials being submitted.
 In addition, any cartoon, comics, or images that are copyrighted that you do not have permission to use, will be removed from the materials being posted for attendees.
-Faculty can only use them in the presentation version of the PowerPoint slides.
+Speakers can only use them in the presentation version of the PowerPoint slides.

 Materials to Avoid Submitting